waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Battle Mechanics
 - **Menu Transitions**: Use 1000ms sleep for sub-menus.
 - **Move Menu**: The menu WRAPS (Up at 0 -> 3).
-It REMEMBERS its position within the same battle for the active Pokemon.
-Switching in a new Pokemon resets the cursor to 0.
+It REMEMBERS its position for the active Pokemon.
+Switching in a new Pokemon resets its cursor to 0.
 - **Curse Status**: Deals 1/4 max HP damage every turn.
 Switching out CLEARS the Curse.

 # Switch Room Puzzle (Map 3_54)
 - Path: 3_53 (18, 6) -> 3_53 (21, 31) -> 3_53 (22, 27) -> 3_54 (23, 3).
 - Goal: Find switches 1, 2, and 3 to clear the path.
-- Strategy for Magnemite: Calcifer (Lv43) uses Flame Wheel.
+- Strategy for Magnemite: Calcifer (Lv43) uses Flame Wheel (Index 0).

 ## Hypotheses
-- **Basement Key**: The fake Director likely had the key to the Underground Warehouse.
-(Confirmed)
 - **Card Key**: The real Director likely has the Card Key needed for the Radio Tower shutters.